HPCurtis/ITS_spline_pymc/README.md

-interrupted timseries analysis using Restricted Cubic Splines in PyMC
+Interrupted timseries analysis using Restricted Cubic Splines in PyMC

 ## File structure
 - README.md: The file your reading right now.